How Deep is Your Love? A Guide to Vertical Mulching

 The Critical Root Zone (CRZ)

-The critical root zone (CRZ), often referred to as the "tree protection zone," is a concealed but vital component of tree care and maintenance.
+The critical root zone (CRZ), often called the "tree protection zone," is a concealed but vital component of tree care and maintenance.
 This zone is defined as an imaginary circle on the ground that corresponds to the "dripline" of the tree, which marks the outermost reach of the tree's branches.
 Expanding the dripline distance is especially important for trees with narrow canopies to ensure the protection of critical tree roots.

 Why Protecting the CRZ Matters